kyubuns/AkyuiUnity/README.md

 ### No runtime effect

-- AkyuiUnity only creates the prefab, no cost at runtime.
+- AkyuiUnity only creates the prefab, so there's no cost at runtime.

 ### Highly customizable